Optimal Acceptance of Incompatible Kidneys: Numerical Experiments

 We consider a $70-$year old patient who starts dialysis at the beginning of the decision process and doesn't have diabetes or a prior organ transplant.
 We begin by describing how state variables, state space and reward functions are defined.
 The \textit{decision period} is six months.
-The \textit{patient state} $h$, taking values in $S_H=\{1,\cdots,17\}$, is defined based on the estimated post-transplant survival (EPTS) score \citep{unosEPTS}, which evaluates the patient expected post-transplantation survival time, one of the most commonly used measures of patient health.
+The \textit{patient state} $h$, taking values in $S_H=\{1,\cdots,17\}$, is defined based on the EPTS score \citep{unosEPTS,bae2019cansurvival}, one of the most commonly used measures in evaluating the patient expected post-transplantation survival time.
 The patient state transition law is straightforward, because the EPTS score is a function of age once the patient's diabetes state, time to start dialysis, and number of prior organ transplantations are specified.
-We use the kidney donor profile index (KDPI) score to represent the \textit{kidney state} $k$.
+We only consider deceased kidney donors and use the KDPI score to represent the \textit{kidney state} $k$.
 Both EPTS and KDPI scores are used in the current kidney allocation system.
-Since a recent UNOS data report \citep{unos2022} categorizes kidneys into four groups based on their KDPI ranges, we define four types of kidneys, i.e., $S_k=\{1,\cdots,5\}$ where $k=5$ represents that the kidney offer is not available.
+Since a recent OPTN data report \citep{unos2022} categorizes kidneys into four groups based on their KDPI ranges, we define four types of kidneys, i.e., $S_k=\{1,\cdots,5\}$ where $k=5$ represents that the kidney offer is not available.
 We use the degree of HLA mismatch to represent the \textit{mismatch level} $m$.
 The number of HLA antigen mismatches of a donor-recipient pair ranges from $0$ to $6$, so we set $S_M=\{1,\cdots,7\}$.
 We assume that kidney states $\{k_n\}_{n\geq 1}$ form an i.i.d. sequence of random variables, independent of both patient state and mismatch level.
 If the decision maker chooses to wait, the patient accrues an intermediate reward for being alive for half a year (the decision period), i.e., $c(h)=0.5,~\forall h$.
 If the patient undergoes a successful transplantation, they receive terminal reward $r(h,k,m)$ equal to the expected post-transplant lifetime.

 We consider two experiments.
 The first setting models many of the parameter values for a typical 70-year old patient with ESKD.
-The second setting is similar, with the exception that $\H(H+1|h)$, the probability of death in state $h$, is perturbed such that \Autoref{h-based-con2} is no longer satisfied, so that \Autoref{health-based-dis} no longer applies.
+The second setting is similar, with the exception that $\H(H+1|h)$, the probability of death in state $h$, is perturbed such that \Cref{h-based-con2} is no longer satisfied, so that \Cref{health-based-dis} no longer applies.
 Value iteration is used to solved both MDPs.